nnaumenko/metaf/docs/sphinx/api_reference.rst

 		Specifies a cardinal or intercardinal direction.
 No secondary intercardinal directions can be specified.
 Alternatively may specify No Directional Variation or No Value.

+		.. cpp:enumerator:: NOT_REPORTED

+			The direction is not reported or not specified.

-		.. cpp:enumerator:: NONE
+		.. cpp:enumerator:: VRB

-			No value or no corresponding cardinal direction can be found.
+			Direction is Variable.

 		.. cpp:enumerator:: NDV